 It’s all about those motor skills

-- Gross motor skills: Baby’s gross motor skills will be strong enough to let her play a part in the dressing and undressing process at an even younger age.
-When she was about two, she could probably take off jeans or a sweater that had been unbuttoned for her all on her own.
-Over the next year or so, her skills will grow until she can do even more by themselves, including taking off pants or shorts, or slipping on a new pair of shoes.
+- Gross motor skills: Baby’s gross motor skills will be strong enough to let him play a part in the dressing and undressing process at an even younger age.
+When he was about two, he could probably take off jeans or a sweater that had been unbuttoned for him all on his own.
+Over the next year or so, his skills will grow until he can do even more by themselves, including taking off pants or shorts, or slipping on a new pair of shoes.

 How can I get my toddler more involved in getting themselves dressed?

 Most toddlers are eager to try to do anything “by myself,” so parents and caregivers may be able to encourage dressing skills by playing to this desire for independence.